-He said to me, "When you and I first met, my relationship with Linda had already begun to fall apart.
-That's why I went back; I wanted to relive that feeling I had when I met her for the first time."
-To which I replied, "Love lasts only for a moment.
-After that, all there's left is tolerance and Nurse Lee had left the room to us.
-He then asked me, "Is that what you really think?"
-No. It wasn't.
+He said to me, "When you and I

+first met, my

+relationship with

+Linda had already

+begun to fall apart.

+That's why I went

+back; I wanted to

+relive that feeling I

+had when I met her for

+the first time."

+replied, "Love lasts only for a moment.

+After that, all there's left is tolerance and compromise."